UPDATED: WEDNESDAY March 7 2018. New York City, NY.

-Blizzard, extreme snow, and ice conditions are again forecast for New York City, so it’s a great time to revisit the policies and practices of what happens to Broadway show performances during this time.
+Blizzard, extreme snow, and ice conditions are again forecast for New York City, so it’s a great time to revisit the policies and practices of what happens to Broadway show performances during a Winter storm event.
 Many Broadway ticket holders wonder if their shows will be cancelled due to the blizzard, or whether they will have to fight the extreme weather to get to the show.
-Others question whether they can exchange their tickets now, for a another performance after a storm.
-Others ask if they can get an out-and-out refund on their tickets.
+Some people ask whether they can exchange their tickets now, for another performance after a storm.
+Others ask if they can get a straight refund on their tickets.
 Below we attempt to answer all those questions and give you a brief history into what has happened in the past, so you know what to expect in the future.
 WEATHER ADVISORY: At the present time, all shows on Broadway will play as scheduled on Wednesday, March 7, 2018 despite the forecast of up to 18″ of snow.
 It is unlikely that performances on Thursday, March 8 will be cancelled and will probably go on as normal, but the situation will be updated if there are any changes.